 Let each one of us think about this for a moment.
-At times, we may forget who we truly are.
-Underneath the nicknames and titles that others give us - at work, within our family, from our peers, and even the labels that society may place upon us - do each of us understand who we truly are, deep down within our souls?
-The Gospel lesson of today is calling each one of us to pause and carefully look at who we are, to ask ourselves where we are today, and then to discover, or recover, the name that God has given us.
+At times, we forget who we truly are.
+Underneath the titles and nicknames, whether complementary or derogatory, that others give us - at work, within our family, from our peers, and even the labels that society may place upon us - do each of us understand who we truly are?
+The Gospel lesson of today reminds each one of us to pause and carefully look how we think of ourselves, and then to discover, or recover, the name that God has given us.
 We need to remember that in His eyes, we are a unique child with special potential beloved by Him.

 Reflecting on who we are, on our name, we may come to four different ways of viewing ourselves:

-First, there is the image that we try to present to other people.
-So often, we don’t want others to see who we truly are, so we attempt to put forth only the good side of our personality.
+First, there is the name, or image, that we try to present to other people.
+So often, we don’t want others to see who we truly are, so we attempt to put forth a particular side of our personality.
 We want others to see our positive characteristics and good virtues.
-And we may initially deceive people, and if they don’t spend much time with us, they may actually believe in only the good image that we hope to portray.
+And we may initially deceive people, and if they don’t spend much time with us, they may actually believe in only the name that we hope to portray.
 With today’s social media, how many people create avatars of themselves on the net, creating a custom-fit image to offer to the world?

-A second view of ourselves is not the image we try to portray to others, but the image that people actually see.
+A second view of ourselves is not the name, or image, we try to portray to others, but the image that people actually see.
 Even though we try to hide the negative aspects of our character, still people can see through our masquerade, and will eventually see both our good and bad.

 A third perspective of who we are is the way we understand ourselves deep down.
 Of course, we know better than anyone else our own weaknesses, our own sins, our own bad habits, and even our evil thoughts.
 We see a side of ourselves that others cannot see.
 Unfortunately, even with ourselves, we’re not always honest.
 Many times we think better or worse of ourselves than what we actually are.
 We even deceive ourselves into believing this false image.
 Such people never travel into their soul’s depths to discover what is actually there.

 When Jesus asks the possessed man in today’s Gospel, “What is your name?
 Who are you?
 How do you see yourself?”
-The man could only acknowledge the evil within, the LEGION of DEMONS that possessed his soul, that left him broken and destroyed.
+The man could only acknowledge the darkness and evil within, the LEGION of DEMONS that possessed his soul, that left him broken, destroyed, and pathetic.

 Christ, however, revealed to the man something more.
 Yes, you have demons, like we all do, but let me show you who you truly are, deep within your own soul.
 In other words, “Let me free you from your demons, and from your own delusion of self, and let me remind you how you are a beloved child of God, a child created in my image, created with the potential to love and be loved, created with the potential to become a saint!
 Let me give you a new name.
 In Revelation, Jesus says, “I will give you a white stone, and on the stone a new name written which no one knows except you who receives it.”
 Rev 2:17

 So Jesus freely releases the man from the bondage of the legion of demons and sends the man throughout the country telling others about the good things that God has done for him.

 In the meantime, however, the people of the surrounding area hear about the miracle that occurred, and come to see for themselves.
 What happened to this demon-possessed man?
 Unfortunately, they cannot see the goodness within the man, the new man brought out by Christ.
 Their eyes were blinded by their loss of possessions, their herd of swine, which have been destroyed.
 They’re afraid because they don’t understand what just happened, but maybe they’re more afraid that maybe Christ will ask each one of them what their name is, and get them to confront the demons in their own lives – the demons of greed, of self-centeredness, of contentment with the world.
-Thus, instead of accepting Christ’s offer to help, they reject Jesus and the name He wants to give them, and asks Him to leave their land.
+Instead of accepting Christ’s offer to help, however, they reject Jesus and the name He wants to give them, and asks Him to leave their land.
 They are too afraid to change.

 A strange reaction by the villagers.
 And yet, maybe not so strange!
 How would each of us react if Christ came in the same manner, and asked us today, “What is your name?
 Who are you?
 What demons do you have in your life that you are hiding?
 Do certain sins and bad habits and evil thoughts determine who you are?
-Will we confront the demons in our lives, and turn to Christ for healing and restoration?
+Will you confront the demons in our lives, and turn to Christ for healing and restoration?”
 Will we enter into the deep dark abysses of our hearts and see what truly lies there?
 And ultimately, will we allow the great surgeon of the soul, Jesus Christ, to cut away all that is evil and restore us to our original beauty, giving us a new name?

 To take such a step demands great courage and faith.
-To acknowledge our demons, and then to cast them out is often a painful and difficult struggle.
+To acknowledge our demons, and then to ask Christ to cast them out is often a painful and difficult struggle.
 Yet we know that if the Great Surgeon performs the operation, success and true restoration is inevitable!